joomla-x/orm/docs/orm-entity-definition.md

 ```

 - `name`: The name of the (virtual) field in this entity
-- `entity`: The type of the related entities
+- `entity`: The (fully qualified) classname of the related entities
 - `reference`: The field name in this entity pointing to the related entities
 - `label` (optional): The label for the related entities.
 - `description` (optional): The description for the related entities.